SaudaminiS/Syllabus/README.md

 ### Collaboration
 * Peer assistance on homework and the course project is recommended.
 When working with a peer, questions and responses should be given in English (or another natural language) and without the use of code.
 * Copying code, even if copied with the original author’s permission, will be considered and reported as cheating.
+A `0` will be given for the assignment and, pending the severity of the copied code, an `F` may be given for the course.

 ### Office Hours
 If you want to meet me prior to class please email me so that I can ensure I'm available promptly at 3:30 pm.
 If you do not email me in advance I may be late getting to office hours.
 Additionally, if the office hours' time does not work for you I will make myself available via Google Hangout (video call).
 Just send me an email and we can coordinate a time that will work for both of us.